Go KL City Bus: Current

-Currently, the fleet consist of 40 Yutong ZK6126HG buses, managed by Causeway Link (Handal Indah), and 40 SKS LEC-300 buses, managed by both Causeway Link and SKSBus.
+Currently, the fleet consist of 80 SKS ELC-229EV electric bus, managed by SKSBus.
 The buses were painted with green and turquoise colour in line with the new DBKL initiative for a greener mode of transportation.
-The SKS Electric Bus entered service on 1 November 2021 on the Chocolate Line, and will replace all diesel buses by stages until early 2023.
+The SKS ELC-229EV Electric Bus entered service on 1 November 2021 on the Chocolate Line.

+In addition to normal electric bus fleets, GOKL also provided an articulated bus which is currently on trial period from 1 January 2025 to 30 April 2025.